morganwdavis/freebsd-digitalocean/README.md

 ## Preparation
 >*WARNING: Any custom networking scripts you may have created in /etc/rc.conf.d will be replaced.
 Backup if needed.*

-> NB: You can skip this preparation if you start with a completely vanilla FreeBSD installation, as described in **Why I made this** below.

 Droplets built from DigitalOcean's base FreeBSD images have extra packages and scripts that will no longer be required for auto configuration.
 They should be disabled first to avoid conflicts.
 When you're confident your cleaned-up droplet is working properly with this solution, you can remove the preinstalled stuff you do not need:
 - avahi
 - bsd-cloudinit